 Following the first edition Hybrid Body – Poetic Body that took place in December 2012 at Palazzo Bembo, the II VENICE INTERNATIONAL PERFORMANCE ART WEEK took place at Palazzo Mora in Venice, December 13-20, 2014 under the focus Ritual Body - Political Body.

-The live art exhibition project dedicated to contemporary performance art will showcase in its second edition works of over 50 international performance artists from around the globe, some of which are presented in cooperation with cultural institutions and foundations.
-Pioneers of this art discipline will exhibit alongside established and emerging artists, reflecting influences and current tendencies in the field.
+The live art exhibition project dedicated to contemporary performance art showcased in its second edition works of over 50 international performance artists from around the globe, some of which are presented in cooperation with cultural institutions and foundations.
+Pioneers of this art discipline exhibit alongside established and emerging artists, reflecting influences and current tendencies in the field.

 The project consists of a vibrant program of live performances, installations, photographic and video documentation, conferences, daily round tables talks, a Study Room, a Movie Room and meetings with the participating artists, researchers and curators.